Written by The Rabbit Hole Hay Team

 Summer: Once the hay is cut it goes into shock, where it can take 20-35 days to recover before it’s given a second cut.
 During this time the plant grows leaves but very little stalk (stem).
 Additionally, as the summer continues, the heat can slow down the growth process, in extreme cases, heat can cause the plants to go into full dormancy.
 The occasional summer rain shower is welcome, farmers know this so they will irrigate throughout the summer to encourage growth.

-Fall: In a very, very few regions the springs start early enough and the falls run late enough for there to be enough time for the hay to fully recover for a third cut.
-Generally, what happens in the regions that grow great first and second cut Timothy Hay cannot grow the third cut.
-With a 20-35 day recovery time needed after an early September harvest, there is just not enough time to allow the hay to fully grow to a harvestable size.
+Fall: In a very, very few regions the springs start early enough and the falls run late enough for there to be enough time for the hay to fully recover for a third cutting of the hay.